shree998/Campus-Expert/13-atom/README.md

 ## Learning Goals 🥅

 By the end of this module, you will:
-- Learn how to navigate and customize the atom editor
+- Learn how to navigate and customize the Atom editor
-- Learn how to create your first atom plugin
+- Learn how to create your first Atom plugin
 - Be prepared to show and teach students how to create their first plugin.

 ## Meet the trainers 🍎